What we know about Transport Technology & Associated Services

 Transport Technology & Associated Services Lots and Scope:

-After some feedback about the current iteration, CCS have agreed that the 15 current Lots is far too many!
+After some feedback about the current iteration, CCS agreed that the 15 current Lots is far too many!
 For TTAS, they’ve decided to reduce the number of Lots down to 5 and incorporate the same scope into these wider categories.
-The scope of these Lots is expected to change/refine, although we can see the sort of things that can be included because of the old Lots that fall under these banners.
+Obviously the scope covers a wide range of Transport Technology.

 When will it open?